 The CSDE's public comment sessions and the online e-mail address were the most extensive forums for stakeholder engagement.
 The sessions included four public meetings and two meetings focused on particular stakeholder groups held at various times over two days in the CSDE's regional office.
+One session was held in the evening and was specifically designed for parents and parent groups.
+We invited individual parents and representatives from 70 parent organizations to this session.
 With the help of partners at the SERC, the CSDE invited more than 1,600 individuals and groups.
 The CSDE sent an e-mail invitation and two follow-up e-mails and placed phone calls to those who did not respond to encourage them to register for the events.
+Attendees were invited to provide public comment on the waiver proposal.
+These comments were recorded and were considered as we revised our waiver request.